redhat-openstack/website/source/newsletter/2015-october.html.md

 Cinder PTL, and should that up later this week.

-As always, every week I post a summary of the blog posts by RDO enthusiasts in the preceeding week.
+As always, every week I post a summary of the blog posts by RDO enthusiasts in the preceding week.
 These tend to increase in volume as we approach the next release.

 And, as of just a few weeks ago, we now have